 - the type of system — annual operating and maintenance costs vary between systems

 - whether a restriction free, reliable water supply is valuable to you — wastewater reuse is often a much more reliable secondary source of water than common rainwater tank installations (see Rainwater).

 If your house is frequently unoccupied for a fortnight or more, for example a holiday home, select carefully to find a reuse system that can cope with intermittent use.
 Most systems that include biological treatment do not function properly if used intermittently.

 Calculating wastewater volume

-The table indicates the approximate amount of wastewater produced by one person each day in an average home with WELS 3 star rated fixtures (see Reducing water demand).
+The table indicates the approximate amount of wastewater produced by one person each day in an average home with Water Efficiency Labelling and Standards (WELS) scheme 3 star rated fixtures (see Reducing water demand).